Table of contents

 The LTV ratio measures how much of the property’s value the lender is willing to finance:

-• Higher LTV → lower down payment but potentially higher rates.
+• Higher LTV → less equity required but potentially higher rates.

 • Lower LTV → more equity required but often better terms.